hangy233/XbeeCommunication/README.md

 # XbeeCommunication

---send: send data to the coordinator.
+send: send data to the coordinator.
---receive: get data from the router and log them to Serial port
+receive: get data from the router and log them to Serial port

---Hardwares:
+Hardwares:
---aduino board*2;
+  aduino board*2;
---Xbee*2;
+  Xbee*2;
---Xbee adapoter*2
+  Xbee adapoter*2